bunto/bunto/site/_docs/windows.md

 ## Installation

 Julian Thilo has written up instructions to get
-[Bunto running on Windows][windows-installation] and it seems to work for most.
+[Bunto running on Windows][windows-installation] and it seems to work for most people.
 The instructions were written for Ruby 2.0.0, but should work for later versions [prior to 2.2][hitimes-issue].

-Alternatively David Burela has written instructions on [how to install Bunto via Chocolately with 3 command prompt entries](https://davidburela.wordpress.com/2015/11/28/easily-install-bunto-on-windows-with-3-command-prompt-entries-and-chocolatey/)
+Alternatively David Burela has written instructions on [how to install Bunto via Chocolatey with 3 command prompt entries](https://davidburela.wordpress.com/2015/11/28/easily-install-bunto-on-windows-with-3-command-prompt-entries-and-chocolatey/).

 ## Encoding